ceciliabinck/Binck-Explores-Project/README.md

 * I want to navigate this website with ease.
 * I want to go travel but I could never go alone but no one has time to go with me.
 * I have always wanted to go to this country but I have no idea where to go and what to visit.
-* saw your Instagram and I want to see more amazing pictures.
+* I saw your Instagram and I want to see more amazing pictures.
-* I want to try a different way of traveling to find out what kind of travel I like.
+* I want to go ot less crowed places, tourist places.

 ### How this project can help them

 * All menu links work well and there is never a need to use the back button on the site.
 * There are a couple of blog posts that talk about what I think traveling is, how I experienced starting traveling solo and what to do with  those negative scenario's people keep telling you.
-* With the Google  map you can get an idea of all the places I have visited in the different countries I have been to and most of them are not tourist places.
+* With the map you can get an idea of all the places I have visited in the different countries I have been to and most of them are not tourist places.
 * In my portfolio section in this project you can find more amazing pictures from places I have visited.
 * There is an blog post about challenging myself to travel for more than 3 weeks with only hand luggage.